← Back to BlogHealth

 6 Main Causes of Gastritis

-- Spoiled food or abrupt diet change
+- Spoiled food or an abrupt switch to a new diet

-- Medication side effects (especially NSAIDs)
+- Medication side effects, especially NSAIDs

 - Toxin buildup from kidney or liver disease